 All submission documents must be in PDF file format (less than 10MB) and be in accordance with the detailed checklist included in this document.
 All correspondence will be made via the Design Portal.
 You will be required to create a login account to use this service.

-To facilitate a timely assessment of the application, the Pinnacle Design Guidelines Checklist accompanying this document should be provided as part of your application.
+To facilitate a timely assessment of the application, the Pinnacle Design Guidelines Checklist (V5, May 2021) accompanying this document must be provided as part of your application.

 Your submission must include: